mimoguz/custom_window/README.md

     Platform.runLater(() -> {
         final var handle = StageOps.findWindowHandle(stage);
-        // DWMWA_SYSTEMBACKDROP_TYPE method is in preview builds: if (!StageOps.dwmSetIntValue(handle, DwmAttribute.DWMWA_SYSTEMBACKDROP_TYPE, DwmAttribute.DWMSBT_MAINWINDOW.value)) {
-            StageOps.dwmSetBooleanValue(handle, DwmAttribute.DWMWA_MICA_EFFECT, true);
-        };
         // Optionally enable the dark mode:
         StageOps.dwmSetBooleanValue(handle, DwmAttribute.DWMWA_USE_IMMERSIVE_DARK_MODE, true);
+        // Enable the mica material
+        // DWMWA_SYSTEMBACKDROP_TYPE method is in Windows 11 preview builds:
+        if (!StageOps.dwmSetIntValue(
+                handle,
+                DwmAttribute.DWMWA_SYSTEMBACKDROP_TYPE,
+                DwmAttribute.DWMSBT_MAINWINDOW.value
+        )) {
+            // This is the "old" way:
+            StageOps.dwmSetBooleanValue(handle, DwmAttribute.DWMWA_MICA_EFFECT, true);
+        }
     });
 ```

 ![Screenshot](./screenshot-mica.png)

 If you look closely at the screenshot, you will see that the title text background is still opaque.
+From what I gathered so far, to fix this we need to add WS_EX_NOREDIRECTIONBITMAP to extended window styles
+(and maybe a couple other sytles, but that's the problematic one).
+That, apparently, cannot be done after the window
+was created.
+So I think a JavaFX level fix (in GlassWindow.cpp) needed here.

 There are two other issues I found:
 - The maximize button hover overlay doesn't cover the whole button.
+Windows 11 File Explorer has that issue as well.
 - Title bar text and buttons may not be updated if the window was already visible.